ldijkman/ART-ESP32-Touch-TFT-Thermostat/in the beginning/readme.md

 Better then Ever

-Art still has to learn allot, like WiFi
+Art still has to learn a lot, like WiFi

 and remember Things